 Best restaurants in Las Vegas

-While fast-casual concepts are in the midst of a business boom, fine dining still reigns inside the “mansion,” a fitting nickname for the late Joël Robuchon’s opulent Michelin three-star restaurant just off the MGM Grand casino floor.
-A meal here is a once-in-a-lifetime event: The 12-course parade of transcendent French cuisine takes more than three hours and makes ample use of caviar, sea urchin and foie gras.
+Fine dining reigns inside the “mansion,” a fitting nickname for the late Joël Robuchon’s opulent Michelin three-star restaurant just off the MGM Grand casino floor.
+A meal here is a once-in-a-lifetime event: The parade of transcendent French cuisine takes more than three hours and makes ample use of caviar, sea urchin and foie gras.
 Besides, if you're going to visit any of the Joël Robuchon eateries (there are several outposts across three different continents) you should make it this one—it's the flagship, after all.

 Set in the back of a Chinatown strip mall, this exceptional Japanese robatayaki restaurant has been drawing in-the-know locals, chefs and savvy visitors for years.
 Chef-owner Mitsuo Endo uses Japanese charcoal to grill up skewers like Kobe beef tendon and bacon-wrapped mushrooms, complementing the robata list with appetizers, noodle soups and daily specials, often featuring fish flown in from Tokyo.
 To cap off your night, swing next door to sister restaurant Sweets Raku for desserts that taste as good as they look.